0legIv/pii_guard/README.md

 - Notifies users when their messages are deleted
 - Handles data updates from external services (e.g., Notion)
 - Processes Notion webhooks for database changes
-- Provides basic health check endpoint for monitoring
+- Provides health check endpoint for monitoring Notion API and Slack API status

 ## Setup